achristen/Meteobike/readme.md

 There are also option to export it into Google Earth.

-## Workshop 3 - Installing an E-Paper display and fine-tune the system
+## Workshop 3 - Installing an E-Paper display and feedback buttons

 Information for the 2020 class: Do not attempt to install the E-Paper now.
 The instructions below refer to an older version of the E-paper.
 This section will be updated for the Workshop 3 next week.